Scuba diving Great Barrier Reef

 Minimum age for diving

 The minimum age for introductory scuba diving (beginners) or participation in scuba diver training is 12 years in Queensland, Australia.

-The minimum age for certified divers (qualified) is 10 years in Queensland, Australia.
+The minimum age for certified divers (qualified) is ten years in Queensland, Australia.

-All junior divers must either be accompanied by a certified parent or guardian or must dive with a dive professional at an additional charge.
+All junior divers must dive with either a certified parent or guardian or must dive with a dive professional at an additional charge.